Afrikaanderwijk riots

 Afrikaanderwijk riots were the first race riots of their kind in the Netherlands.
 The riots broke out on 10 August 1972 and continued until 16 August in the Afrikaanderwijk, Rotterdam.
 While their precise cause is unknown, the clashes are considered to be an example of xenophobic violence by some and economic tensions by others.
 The clashes are known for creating new laws towards the city's growing immigrant population and destroying the stereotype of Dutch tolerance.
-In 2019, it gained renewed popularity due to the events in Ankara: Islamist and activist organizations used the riots of 1972 as an example to create empathy for the Syrian refugees in Turkey.
+In 2019, it gained renewed popularity due to the 2021 Altındağ attack in Ankara, Turkey: Islamist and activist organizations used the riots of 1972 as an example to create empathy for the Syrian refugees in Turkey.

 Name

 The events are known in the Netherlands under various names, including Turkenrellen (Turks riot), Pogrommerdam, Afrikaanderwijk unrest or Pension riots.
 In Turkey the incident is known as 'Rotterdam olayları', "Rotterdam events".